-To limit shipping costs while maintaining a high-standard customer experience, you could also put in place automated returns processes based on customers’ loyalty to your brand.
+To limit shipping costs while maintaining a high-standard customer experience, you could also put in place elevated returns processes for customers who are most loyal to your brand.

-In fact, 67% of consumers feel positive or very positive about a brand that provides them with the opportunity to contribute to charitable initiatives that are aligned with their personal values.
-While 62% said that this opportunity to support charitable initiatives would get them to make a full-price purchase over a sales period.
+67% of consumers feel positive or very positive about a brand that provides them with the opportunity to contribute to charitable initiatives that are aligned with their personal values.
+62% also said that this opportunity to support charitable initiatives would motivate them to make a full-price purchase over a sales period.